 - The appointment of a new Chief Constable in Gwent in June 2017. - The management and focus of any changes resulting in the compilations of the PCP following the Local Government Elections in May 2017. - Legislative or policy changes arising from the General Election in June 2016 or the progression of the Brexit negotiations. - Capacity and capability of the OPCC to undertake a wider remit, particularly the governance of an expanding portfolio of collaborations both regionally (e.g. as a result of the review being undertaken on Enabling Departments within the four Welsh Forces) and nationally (e.g. National Police Air Service and the Police ICT Company). - Impact of Welsh Government developed legislation, e.g. Wellbeing of Future Generations Act, Local Authority Reform, introduction of Welsh Language Standards, etc. - The challenge presented by continued austerity and the potential funding formula review on our ability to maintain partnership working and service delivery.
 This may result in partners making short-term, arbitrary cuts to balance budgets and consequently losing the benefit of longer term preventative solutions.
-This is being managed through membership of the Staying Ahead Programme board and continued monitoring of the Force's devolved budget. - Ensuring we meet the governance requirements of significant external grants, such as the Police Innovations Fund, Transformation Fund and the Ministry of Justice Victims' Grant. - The management of any implications for the police service that may arise from the A19 legal process and other current pension challenges.
+This is being managed through membership of the Staying Ahead Programme board and continued monitoring of the Force's devolved budget. - Ensuring we meet the governance requirements of significant external grants, such as the Police Innovation Fund, Transformation Fund and the Ministry of Justice Victims' Grant. - The management of any implications for the police service that may arise from the A19 legal process and other current pension challenges. - The Force's Fully Integrated Resource Management System (FIRMS) programme looking at implementing a new integrated Duty Resource Management, HR, Payroll, Finance and Learning & Development systems remains a key improvement project which drives core services for the Force and OPCC. - Early closing of year end accounts for 2018/19: the Commissioner and the Chief Constable will have to prepare their accounts by 31st May 2018 and the audit opinion from our external auditors has to be provided by 31st July 2018 (this is two months earlier than the current deadline). - The challenges presented by the changes to the Emergency Service Network project, both in terms of timing and the impact upon our services.

-These areas continue to be monitored through the existing governance and risk management structures within the OPCC and Force as outlined above, and as part of the on-going work of Internal Audit.
-Action plans to successfully deliver these changes and mitigate these risks are being implemented.
+These areas continue to be monitored through the existing governance and risk management structures within the OPCC and Force as outlined above, and as part of the ongoing work of Internal Audit.
+Action plans to successfully deliver these changes and mitigate these risks are being or have been implemented.